[LAST UPDATED ON 03.03.2020] In order to successfully launch a product you need to understand what exactly your audience wants.

-Speaking of customer, Dan Olsen explains in his book The Lean Product Playbook that:
+Speaking of the customer, Dan Olsen explains in his book The Lean Product Playbook that:

 “The main reason products fail is because they don’t meet customer needs in a way that is better than other alternatives.”

-And that is quite true.
-You are creating your product for your customers, if they are not willing to pay, at the end of the day you wasted many hours of writing, coding and designing.
-And that is exactly what I want to avoid with this blog post – I will cover the importance of being focused, how you can get the feedback from your customers and what you can actually do with that feedback.
+And that is the ultimate truth.
+You are creating your product for your customers.
+If they are not willing to pay for it, at the end of the day, you wasted many hours of writing, coding and designing.
+And that is precisely what I want to help you avoid with this blog post – I will cover the importance of being focused, how you can get feedback from your customers and what you can actually do with that feedback.

 The Customer Development model of a startup starts with a simple premise: learning and discovering who a company’s initial customers will be and what markets they are in.

 Invest your time as a team writing down all assumptions that you can validate or invalidate.
 Even if you think everyone is in alignment, they probably aren’t.
 Make your hypothesis as specific as possible.
-The narrower your focus, the faster your progress in proving it right or wrong.
+The narrower your focus, the faster your progress in proving it right or wrong will be.

-Then prepare yourself to start saying “No” to your ideas .
-It can be very uncomfortable to ask questions that might prove you or your boss were wrong, but it makes the essential part of your success.
+Then prepare yourself to start saying “No” to your ideas.
+It can be very uncomfortable to ask questions that might prove you or your boss were wrong, but it makes an essential part of your success.
 Customer development is not predictable.
 You are not able to know what you are going to learn until the moment you start.
-You will need the ability to think on your feet and adapt as you uncover new information.
+You will need the ability to think as you go and adapt your business to every new information you uncover.

 Communicate and Understand the Customer